What would you like to know more about?

 4. What’s the best way to maintain a balanced intimate pH level?
 Do I need to use an intimate wash to achieve this?

-Using an intimate wash is a personal choice and for women who want to use anything more than water, it is important to choose a product that works in harmony with your body. femfresh is great because it’s specially designed to maintain the natural pH-balance of the intimate skin.
+Using an intimate wash is a personal choice and for women who want to use anything more than water, it is important to choose a product that works in harmony with your body. femfresh is great because it is specially designed to maintain the natural pH-balance of the intimate skin.

 5. Isn’t water enough?
 And why can’t I use my regular shower gel to cleanse my intimate skin?
 Isn’t all skin the same?

-It’s a personal preference; I personally would recommend using a pH-balanced wash to ensure you are cleaning your vulval skin thoroughly without disrupting your natural pH-balance.
+I personally would recommend using a pH balanced wash to ensure you are cleaning your vulval skin without disrupting your natural pH-balance.
 Using water alone will not harm the intimate balance however many women also want the added benefits of cleansing, soothing and moisturising the skin.
-When talking about intimate washes, it is important to recognise that we aren’t talking about douching at all. femfresh is not a douche and I never recommend cleaning inside the vagina.
+When talking about intimate washes, it is important to recognise that we aren’t talking about douching at all, i.e. putting water into the vagina itself. femfresh is not a douche and I never recommend cleaning inside the vagina, but keeping the vulval skin healthy helps the inside too.

 6. Sometimes I find my intimate skin gets quite itchy.
 What could be causing this?